lapets/flats/README.rst

 flats
 =====

-Python library for common functionalities related to flattening nested instances of container types.
+Minimal library that enables flattening of nested instances of container types.

 |pypi| |travis| |coveralls|